nighthawkcoders/platformer4x/_posts/local-storage/2025-01-07-local-storage-basics_IPYNB_2_.md

 layout: post
 title: Local Storage Basics
 author: Lucas Masterson
-description: Understanding the concepts behind SASS
+description: What the heck is local storage??
+A brief overview of the basics.
-permalink: /local_storage/basics
+permalink: /local-storage/basics
 toc: True
 ---

-ADD THE MENU SOON

 # What is Local Storage?